 14. English Mastiff

 Although not as favorable nowadays for dog fighting as it was back in the day, the English Mastiff is still used in fighting pits in some places and countries.
-These massive dogs are known for their size and power.
+These massive dogs are known for their intimidating size and power.

 They are born guard dogs but are actually known for their mellow temperament when properly trained from a young age.
 Trainers tap into the dog's natural dominance and drive to defend its territory when raising an English Mastiff for the fighting ring, but normally, this breed is very calm and makes a great pet when raised right.

-Another mean looking and popular fighting dog breed that was expected to be on this list – the Dogo Argentino.
+Another mean and scary looking popular fighting dog breed that was expected to be on this list – the Dogo Argentino.
 Large, muscular, and usually white, the Dogo Argentino is a strong opponent when put in the pit and will pose danger to any other animal.

 Because of the loose skin around the neck, it isn’t easy for the other dog to get a grip and pull the Dogo down.
-In the meantime, this breed is aggressive with a strong bite force, and makes for a terrifying opponent against any other canine on this list.
+In the meantime, this breed is aggressive with a very strong bite force, and makes for a terrifying opponent against any other canine on this list.